Monodromy of A-hypergeometric functions: Existence of Mellin-Barnes bases

-The system Aomoto-Gel'fand system $E(3,6)$ forms the subject of the second part of M.Yoshida's book \cite{yoshida}.
-It is the system that corresponds to configurations of six points (or lines) in $\bbbp^2$.
+This system forms the subject of the second part of M.Yoshida's book \cite{yoshida}.
+It is an Aomoto system which can be reinterpreted as an A-hypergeometric system.
+It has four essential variables ($d=4$) and rank 6. system that corresponds to configurations of six points (or lines) in $\bbbp^2$.
 We start by giving the A-matrix of the system,

 and the parameters $(\alpha_1,\alpha_2,2-\alpha_4,2-\alpha_5,2-\alpha_6)$.
 The integrand of the Euler integral as defined in \cite[p 607]{beukersalgebraic} reads

 Perform the substitutions $t_1\to t_1/(s+t+1), t_2\to t_2/(s+v_1t+v_3)$ and $t_3\to t_3/(s+v_2t+v_4)$.
 We obtain the integrand